Overview

 • Household income data is available from 1981–2021 census years.

-• Annual labour force characteristics and industry employment data is available from 2006–2023.
-The next update of this information will be in 2025.
+• Annual labour force characteristics and industry employment data is available from 2006–2024.
+This data will be updated annually.

-• Estimated annual gross domestic product (GDP) for rural Ontario is available from 2001–2022.
-The next update of this information will be in 2025.
+• Estimated annual gross domestic product (GDP) for rural Ontario is available from 2001–2023.
+This data will be updated annually.

-• Rural business count data is available for June 2023.
-The next update of this information will be in 2025.
+• Rural business count data is available for December 2023.
+This data will be updated annually.

-Disclaimer: OMAFRA tries to ensure that the following facts are accurate and complete.
+Disclaimer: OMAFA tries to ensure that the following facts are accurate and complete.
 However, products created, or conclusions drawn from such information are the responsibility of the user.

 Defining rural Ontario